Baked Chicken Gnocchi with Garlic Parmesan Cream Sauce

 4

-To make the parmesan cream sauce, melt butter in a skillet over medium heat.
-Add minced garlic, and cook until fragrant, about 1-2 minutes.
+In the same skillet, melt the remaining 2 tablespoons butter over medium heat.
+Add minced garlic and cook until fragrant, about 1–2 minutes.
 Gradually whisk in chicken broth and Italian seasoning.
-Cook, whisking constantly, about 1-2 minutes.
-Stir in half and half and shaved parmesan cheese until slightly thickened.
+Cook, whisking constantly, about 1–2 minutes.
+Stir in heavy cream and shaved parmesan cheese until slightly thickened.
 Adjust seasoning with salt and pepper to taste.

 parmesan cream sauce